Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-The result responds to Principal, Annual Rate, and Years.
+The inputs — Principal, Annual Rate, Years, and Compounding per Year — do not pull with equal force.
 The rate and the time horizon usually dominate — compounding means a small change in either reshapes the final figure more than a similar shift in contribution size.
 Test this by doubling one input at a time.

 What this doesn't capture